MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 #### Error: *Unable to communicate with the Launchpad service*

-If you have installed and then enabled the Machine Learning services, but you get this error when you try to run an R script, the Launchpad service for the instance might have stopped running.
+If you have installed and then enabled machine learning, but you get this error when you try to run an R or Python script, the Launchpad service for the instance might have stopped running.

 1. From a Windows command prompt, open the SQL Server Configuration Manager.
 For more information, see [SQL Server Configuration Manager](https://docs.microsoft.com/sql/relational-databases/sql-server-configuration-manager).